All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I experience more side effects switching than starting fresh?

 Not necessarily.
 Patients who have prior GLP-1 experience may actually tolerate the switch better because their GI system has already adapted to the class of medication.
-However, individual responses vary, and some patients do experience new or different side effects with semaglutide.
+But individual responses vary, and some patients do experience new or different side effects with semaglutide.

 Make the Switch With Physician Guidance